 7. Can ptosis (drooping of the eyelid margin) of the upper eyelid or sagging of the lower eyelids be addressed at the same time that cosmetic eyelid surgery is performed?

 Yes.
 It is very common for patients to have surgery done to improve function at the same time that cosmetic surgery is done.
 The portion(s) of the surgery that is done to improve eyelid function and eye comfort may be covered by your insurance company.

 8. If I’m having upper eyelid surgery, what else can be safely done at the same time?

 Many other procedures can be done just before, during, or after your upper eyelid surgery.
-This can include Botox, chemical peels, and fillers.
+This can include Wrinkle Blocker, chemical peels, and fillers.
 Additionally through an upper eyelid incision, Dr. Burroughs can gently raise the eyebrows, reduce the wrinkle lines between the eyebrow, improve frontal area headaches, raise the lower eyelids, and improve the crows feet areas.

 9. Are there any special considerations if I am planning or have had eye surgery (laser or cataract)?